Fyra: End of service

-On 17 March 2014 NS announced a settlement with AnsaldoBreda had been reached.
-The 9 NS trains would be returned to AnsaldoBreda for a refund of 125 million euros, 88 million euros less than originally paid.
-NS would receive an additional compensation for each resold unit up to a maximum of 21 million euros.
+On 17 March 2014 NS announced that it had reached a settlement with AnsaldoBreda.
+The 9 NS trains would be returned to AnsaldoBreda for a refund of €125 million, €88 million less than originally paid.
+NS would receive additional compensation for each resold unit up to a maximum of €21 million.

 Rolling stock

 NS International ordered 16 V250 trains from AnsaldoBreda, with NMBS/SNCB ordering a further 3 sets.
 They were used on Dutch domestic services and NS International services to Brussels.
 These sets are eight carriages long and have a top speed of 250 km/h.
 They entered service in December 2012 - five years later than originally planned.
 They were taken out of service the following month due to numerous technical issues.
 Four months later only two of the 9 already delivered trains were still capable of performing test runs.

-Between 2007 and 2008 in order to dispense with the increasingly unreliable Class 11 locomotives on the Amsterdam-Brussels service, NS International introduced twelve Bombardier Traxx F140 MS electric locomotives hired from Angel Trains, numbered in the range E186 111 to E186 122, augmented from 2011 by E186 144 and E186 239.
+Between 2007 and 2008 in order to dispense with the increasingly unreliable Class 11 locomotives on the Amsterdam-Brussels service, NS International introduced 12Bombardier Traxx F140 MS electric locomotives hired from Angel Trains, numbered in the range E186 111 to E186 122, augmented from 2011 by E186 144 and E186 239.